collapsed-stacks/startups/questions/11728/as-cto-would-i-qualify-as-an-accredited-investor.md

 - tagged: `legal`, `llc`, `contracts`
 - score: 1

-<p>I don't meet the financial requirements as a accredited investor based on rule 501(a) under the 1933 Act, but as CTO would I qualify?</p>
+I don't meet the financial requirements as a accredited investor based on rule 501(a) under the 1933 Act, but as CTO would I qualify?

 ## Answer 11730